Does every startup need a growth hacker?

 Okay that’s a slight understatement.
 You get a writeup in TechCrunch and several thousand users, but most of them stop using it after a few days.
 Nothing like the tremendous viral growth you were anticipating.

 What do you do?
 Do you pivot?
-Do you keep releasing new features?
+Are you continuing to release new features?
 Do you experiment with other marketing channels?
 Try to target a different demographic?

 This is the problem most startups find themselves facing.
 It what Paul Graham calls the “Trough of Sorrow”: